The Six Best Slider Plugins for WordPress

 It’s no coincidence that the vast majority of WordPress themes support some form of image slider functionality straight out of the box.

 But why is this?
-Why have site owners and internet users gone image slider crazy?
+Why have site owners and internet users gone image slider-crazy?

 In my opinion, it’s a matter of first impressions.
 Images are far more engaging to look at than text, and the moving parts of an image slider make a website feel more dynamic and interactive.
 If you make a killer first impression, visitors are more likely to spend time on your website, read your content, and buy your products — awesome, right?

-Image sliders can do more than display pretty pictures, though.
-The top image slider plugins offer a truly interactive experience for your visitors, and can be used in a number of ways, such as improving navigation by linking to top content, playing videos, and even integrating shortcode functionality from your other plugins.
+Image sliders can do more than just display pretty pictures, though.
+The top image slider plugins offer a truly interactive experience for your visitors, and can be used in a number of ways, such as improving navigation by linking to top content, playing videos and even integrating shortcode functionality from your other plugins.

 Whatever your reason for wanting an image slider plugin, WinningWP has your back.
-I’ll be running through six of the best WordPress image slider plugins, and, to appeal to all budget levels, I’ll also include a mixture of free and premium options.
+I’ll be running through six of the best WordPress image slider plugins, and, to appeal to all budget levels, I’ll include a mixture of free and premium options.

 All of the sliders featured in this post are fully responsive, which means they’ll look stunning on any size device.